top of page

 Nonsense Words: these are pretend words - words that use the same letter patterns and follow the same rules, but are not real words.
 Like "ziff."
 By asking the child to decode nonsense words, we get an even clearer picture of where their decoding skills break down.

 Heart Words: these are words that are frequently used (like "the"), but do not follow the rules.
 Or maybe only part of the word follows the rules.
-But because of their importance and frequency, the child needs to start learning them "by heart."
-Similar to sight words, yes, but there is a difference.
+But because of their importance and frequency, the child needs to start learning parts of the word "by heart."
+Similar to sight words, yes, but there is a difference!
+(In fact, we want every word to become a sight word).

 How to Test

-It's important to follow these tips when having your child read the words the assessment shows.
+It's important to follow these tips when having your child read the words in the assessment.

 1. When your child reads a word quickly and accurately, click "next."